 |

-I was always offering my brother George "Eddie" a bit of Serendipity when we talked Genealogy.
-Two particular times were when I gave him information regarding our Grandfather Joseph Phillip's, after his service in the Philippines during the Spanish American War having gone with his brother Fred back in service to fight in the The Second Boer War or the South African War, as some call it.
-My grandfather Joseph had come down with malaria while in the Philippines and was not able to serve.
+My grandfather Joseph had come down with malaria while in the Philippines during his first deployment and was not able to serve for a second deployment.
 His brother Fred, born Aug.
 15, 1882, may or may not have continued on to South Africa.
-The picture to the right is, what I am guessing to be my grandfather dressed in the finest Dress Uniform.
-I would really like to know if Fred did go on to South Africa and whether the picture is of Fred or my grandfather.
-My brother seemed very surprised that I would have known this.
+(New information found 2010 regarding my great uncle (Capt.
+Fred Phillips ) The picture to the right is most definitely my great uncle Fred Phillips with the 1st Tennessee Regiment collar insignia on a Dress Uniform.
+I would really like to know if Fred did go on to South Africa and whether the picture is of Fred.
+I wish I had thought to ask another nephew of Fred, Paul Phillips, son of William Q. Phillips in this 1996 interview.
+My brother seemed very surprised that I would have known this if in fact it is true.
 Another was my great discover of Eula Mae McNutt and all the Payne information that I accumulated over the years.
 The discovery of my grandfather's diary's and his constant intent of listing exactly what he ate every day and more about his visits in Scott County, not long before his death leads me to believe that he was again investigating something in Scott County, Tennessee even after he retired and returned to Scott County.

+|